top of page

 -Kerkyra Seaways (2017-2023)

 Built in 1989 (age 35).
 Was registered in Piraeus.
-Current line: None in Greece (sold to a Cyprus Turkish Shipping Ltd for service between Cyprus and Turkey)
+Current line: None in Greece (sold to Cyprus Turkish Shipping Ltd for service between Cyprus and Turkey)

 bottom of page